 - When you add your first app, Wavebox will automatically create your first cookie profile (Primary/Default).
 Subsequent apps will use this by default unless they need to be sandboxed.
 Any apps which share the same cookie profile in Wavebox, even if you login using different details, will try to work together e.g. a link you click on in Slack will open up in Trello etc.

-- Apps don't have to be in the same Group to link to the same Cookie Profile,
+- Apps don't have to be in the same Group to link to the same Cookie Container,

-- Click on the 'Settings' cog and then the 'Profiles' tab to make changes to your profile settings, such as name and icon.
+- Click on the 'Settings' cog and then the 'Cookie Containers' tab to make changes to your container settings, such as name and icon.

 Read this KB article if you want to know how Wavebox cookie containers differ from Chrome profiles?